-Waltham St Lawrence Cricket Club is an ambitious, friendly, village cricket club set in the beautiful village of Shurlock Row just outside Waltham St Lawrence.
+Waltham St Lawrence Cricket Club is a friendly, village cricket club set in the beautiful village of Shurlock Row just outside Waltham St Lawrence.
 We have a Saturday team playing in Division One of the BCL and a T20 team playing on Wednesday evenings.

 If you are interested in joining please call/text/whatsapp/email:

 Chairman & T20 Captain